darren-hum/prediction-university-acceptance-trunc/README.md

 Goal of this ML project is to predict applicants who do not accept after being offered a place to study at various partner universities at the undergraduate level.

-This project <span style="color:red">uses real organizational data</span> and thus some parts have been excluded, such as EDA, checking data values, etc. Results such as Confustion Matrix shows percentages instead.
+This project *uses real organizational data* and thus some parts have been excluded, such as EDA, checking data values, etc. Results such as Confustion Matrix shows percentages instead.

 ## Results